One Nine Elms

-One Nine Elms is a mixed-use skyscraper scheme currently under construction in Nine Elms, London.
+One Nine Elms is a mixed-use skyscraper in Nine Elms, London.
 It was originally developed by Wanda One, a UK subsidiary company of Dalian Wanda, until they sold the project to R&F Properties, another Chinese firm in 2018.
-It has been designed by architects Kohn Pedersen Fox (KPF).
-The development will replace two towers on the site built in the 1970s called Market Towers and forms part of a wider redevelopment of the Nine Elms area of London.
-The development will include 494 residential apartments and a Park Hyatt luxury hotel.
-Upon completion, anticipated to be in 2022, One Nine Elms will become one of the tallest residential developments in London and the United Kingdom.
+It was designed by architects Kohn Pedersen Fox (KPF).
+The development replaces two towers on the site built in the 1970s called Market Towers and forms part of a wider redevelopment of the Nine Elms area of London.
+The development consists of two towers: the 57-storey City Tower contains 334 homes, while the 42-storey River Tower contains a 203-room Park Hyatt luxury hotel and 103 luxury Park Hyatt-branded apartments.
+Upon completion in 2024, One Nine Elms became one of the tallest residential developments in London and the United Kingdom.

 History

 Original proposal

 In 2008, property developer Green Property bought the One Nine Elms Lane site, which lies in Nine Elms just south of the River Thames within the London borough of Wandsworth, from Allied Irish Bank.

 On 18 June 2012, Wandsworth Council granted planning permission to Green Property along with project managers CIT Group for a mixed-use scheme consisting of residential apartments, offices and shops to replace two 1970s buildings on the site known as the Market Towers.
 The approved proposals included two skyscrapers of 200 m (656 ft) and 161 m (528 ft).